UniversalSuperBox/ttv-static-site/content/en/closet.md

     - Assisting shoppers (10AM - 2PM)
     - Cleaning up (2PM - 4PM)

-Sign-up for volunteers will be available soon.
+Please use [our sign-up form](https://signup.com/go/HavoJqJ) to register your interest.

 ## Donate

 We are accepting donations of lightly used clothing, lightly used accessories, unused cosmetics, and unused toiletries.
-We will make donation guidelines available here soon.
+Check out [our clothing donation guidelines]({{< ref "/donations#closet-donations" >}}) to learn more!

 Monetary donations to the [CVLGBTQ+ Community Center](https://checkout.square.site/buy/7CFF5FKZIG6HL5AHZXTOZU6K) are graciously appreciated but never required.

 ## Past Events

-* Feburary 15, 2025
+* February 15, 2025
 * May 3rd and 4th, 2025
 * August 2nd and 3rd, 2025